edgamat/edgamat.github.io/_posts/2019-11-03-Values-Objects-With-Entity-Framework-Core.md

 ## Summary

 Value Objects are an important part of Domain-Driven Design and can replace primitive data types in your domain model.
-This makes your code easier to read and helps encapsulate business rules in an easy to maintain manner.
+This makes your code easier to read and helps encapsulate business rules in a maintainable manner.

 And EF Core supports this by allowing you to declare value conversions when persisting the model to the database.